An abnormal degree of anxiety and fear provoked by situation or object, leading to excessive steps to avoid that object or situation.

 What’s The Prognosis?

 A simple phobia frequently solves itself as somebody gets old.
-Nevertheless, complicated phobias, like social phobias and agoraphobia, have a tendency to remain unless they can be treated.
-More than 9 in 10 individuals with agoraphobia are treated successfully with desensitization treatment.
+Nevertheless, complicated phobias, like social phobias and agoraphobia, have a tendency to remain unless they can treated.
+More than in individuals with agoraphobia are treated successfully with desensitization treatment.